MostafaHassan0/COEN390Ass1/README.md

 The following are some stuff we would like to improve even if it is tolerated y the corrector.
 bugs:
--Clicking Buttons without saving the settings first crashes the app, -Save button doesn't want to disappear after the first run of the settings activity.
+- Clicking Buttons without saving the settings first crashes the app,
+- Save button doesn't want to disappear after the first run of the settings activity.

 Bug area:
--SharedPrefrenceshelper
+- SharedPrefrenceshelper
--onCreat in SettingsActivity
+- onCreat in SettingsActivity
 Sources of bugs:
 My limited understanding of the SharedPrefrences class and how it operates.
 As well as the lifecycle of an activity. expected behaviour:
--The Counter to increment normally without crashing, even if there is no settings saved yet.
+- The Counter to increment normally without crashing, even if there is no settings saved yet.
--Save button to appear when it's the first time SettingsActivity is running, then it disappears and only become visible when Edit is clicked.
+- Save button to appear when it's the first time SettingsActivity is running, then it disappears and only become visible when Edit is clicked.